Planet Rose

 • price 2 of 4

 This chic K-Town lounge is nearly impossible to find.
-But once you do find it, ascend to the third-floor drinkery via a freight elevator that opens onto a spectacular bi-level space replete with soaring ceilings and modern banquettes in the tunnel-like bar space.
+But once you do locale it, ascend to the third-floor drinkery via a freight elevator that opens onto a spectacular bi-level space replete with soaring ceilings and modern banquettes in the tunnel-like bar space.
 You can pick from a range of soundproof karaoke rooms that accommodate all party sizes and are equipped with flat-screen TVs.
-Back at the bar, bartenders shake upscale drinks like lychee martinis and mojitos; Korean sojus are available in fruity flavors like peach and lychee.
+Back at the bar, bartenders shake upscale drinks like matcha martinis and mojitos; Korean sojus are available in fruity flavors like peach and lychee.

 • Dive bars